Should You Roll Over Your 401k to an IRA?

 You might be surprised that there are two silos.
 The first is for broker-dealers who worked under a suitability standard.
 The second is for investment advisors who, in addition to suitability, are fiduciaries who owe their clients a higher loyalty.

 The New Rule from the SEC

 Beginning June 30, 2020, broker-dealers will operate under a new standard called Regulation Best Interest.
-This requires brokers to better align their interests with those of their clients by eliminating conflicts of interest, such as proprietary product requirements, sales quotas, or sales contests.
+This requires brokers to better align their interests with their clients by eliminating conflicts of interest, such as proprietary product requirements, sales quotas, or sales contests.

 Registered representatives (brokers) will be called financial professionals.
 Any advisors who are fiduciaries can continue calling themselves financial advisors.

 Read More: Fee-Only or Commission What’s Best for You?